 About

 Anurognathus ammoni was a remarkable miniature pterosaur that inhabited the tropical lagoon environments of Late Jurassic Bavaria.
 With a wingspan of only 35-50 centimeters and a body roughly the size of a modern sparrow, it ranks among the smallest pterosaurs ever discovered.
 Its most distinctive feature was its unusually short, broad skull with large forward-facing eyes—a configuration strikingly different from the elongated snouts of most pterosaurs.
 This unique head shape, combined with numerous small peg-like teeth, suggests it was a highly specialized aerial insectivore, likely hunting moths, dragonflies, and other flying insects at dusk or dawn.
 The large eyes indicate excellent vision for tracking fast-moving prey.
 Preserved in the exceptional Solnhofen Limestone alongside Archaeopteryx and countless other Jurassic treasures, Anurognathus fossils reveal fine details including evidence of a fuzzy pycnofiber covering that would have insulated its tiny body.
 Its wing membranes were relatively broad, suggesting high maneuverability rather than speed—perfect for acrobatic insect pursuit.
 Some researchers have compared its ecological niche to modern nightjars or swifts.
 The genus name means 'without tail jaw,' referencing its extremely reduced tail compared to other non-pterodactyloid pterosaurs.
-Anurognathus demonstrates that pterosaurs evolved into remarkably diverse ecological niches, from giant fish-eaters to tiny insect hunters, showcasing the full adaptive potential of the first vertebrates to achieve powered flight.
+Anurognathus demonstrates that pterosaurs evolved into remarkably diverse ecological niches, from giant fish-eaters to tiny insect hunters, showcasing the full adaptive potential of the first to achieve powered flight.

 Where fossils were found